tier2tickets/Knowledge-Base/content/automations/tier2scripts.rst

     exit 0

-For instance if you have a ninite installer executable "ninite.exe" you can edit the script by
+For instance if you have a ninite installer executable "ninite.exe" you can edit the script by following these steps

    - set $url_or_local to "local"
    - set $file_location to "ninite.exe"
    - set $args @("/repair")

-Now upload both files into our tier2scripts.
+   - Now upload both files into our tier2scripts.
 Every install of the tier2tickets software should launch this ninite installer and   make sure the applications are installed and up-to-date.
 Make sure to rebuild your MSI to include the new files in the installer.

 identity_provider.ps1
 ---------------------